Skyost/Scriny/README.md

 ### Code

-All the code examples below can be parsed using `ScrinyParser.parseProgram`.
+All the code examples below can be parsed using `ScrinyParser.parseProgram` and executed using `run()`.

 #### Mathematical expressions